zkotti/fun-in-lockdown/guide.md

 * [Ticket to Ride](https://en.wikipedia.org/wiki/Ticket_to_Ride_(board_game)): A strategy game in which players collect train cards and use them in order to create train routes across a real world map and collect points.
 The purpose of the game is to collect the most points.
 This can be achieved by creating long railways and connecting remote cities which are determined by drawing ticket cards.
 This board game is ideal for people who like strategy, and love using.....
 Optimization Methods. :stuck_out_tongue:
 * [Bang!](https://en.wikipedia.org/wiki/Bang!_(card_game)): In this Wild-West themed game, a sheriff and a deputy sheriff are trying to uncover the outlaws.
 It sounds easy, but what happens when you don't know who the outlaws are?
 * [Wizard](https://en.wikipedia.org/wiki/Wizard_(card_game)): A fun card game that comes with a set of tricky rules.
 Each palyer has guess the results of the game and the winner is the one who makes the best guesses.
+* [Risk](https://en.wikipedia.org/wiki/Risk_(game)): A strategy board game which combines war, debate, diplomacy, conflicts and luck.
+Each player has a quest to complete (usually to take over a continent) but so do your opponents.
+2-6 Players, 1-8 hours.
+Do not play this game with your best friends, it will be the end of a friendship...

 ---